OdyOSG/SurgeryWaitTime/documentation/HowToRun.md

 remotes::install_github("ohdsi/CohortGenerator", ref = "v0.7.0")
 ```

-If there are any additional issues with `renv`, please file an [issue](https://github.com/OdyOSG/bayerTreads/issues) in Github.

 ### Load Execution Credentials

 The package uses `keyring` and `config` to mask and query the credentials needed for execution.